 Space adaptation syndrome is experienced by more than half of all space travellers, as the body’s systems struggle to adapt to the loss of gravity.

-One symptom in particular, lower back pain, is now being targeted by a European Space Agency study and ACU physiotherapist Professor Julie Hides.
+One symptom in particular, lower back pain, has been targeted by a European Space Agency study and ACU physiotherapist Professor Julie Hides.

-Professor Hides was invited to participate in the study after publishing her PhD and papers on low back pain, and developing a rehabilitation program, which used ultrasound imaging to teach people how to contract hard-to-reach muscles.
+Professor Hides was invited to participate in the study after developing a lower back rehabilitation program, which used ultrasound imaging to teach people how to contract hard-to-reach muscles.